chordcommerce/chord-eventing-examples/DEPLOYMENT.md

 ## Troubleshooting

-If you encounter the `npm ci` error, ensure that:
+### Common Issues

+**npm ci error**: Ensure that:
 1. The workflow is running in the correct directory (`hydrogen-quickstart`)
 2. The `package-lock.json` file exists in the `hydrogen-quickstart` directory
 3. The `cache-dependency-path` is correctly set to `hydrogen-quickstart/package-lock.json`

+**Rollup build error**: The workflow includes fixes for the common Rollup optional dependencies issue:
+- Clears npm cache before installation
+- Uses `--legacy-peer-deps` flag to avoid conflicts
+- Rebuilds the Rollup Linux binary if needed